DionneMaguire/stock/README.md

 - from the deployment method select GitHub.
 - you will be asked to connect your github account, confirm and proceed.
 - search for your repository name and connect.
 - you can choose to automatically deploy or manually deploy.
-Automatic means each time you push to gitHub it creates your heroku terminal.
-Manual option means you have to go into heroku each time you push changes to GitHub and press the deploy branch.
+- Automatic means each time you push to gitHub it creates your heroku terminal.
+- Manual option means you have to go into heroku each time you push changes to GitHub and press the deploy branch.

 ## Technologies used

 - python
-- code institute built front-end built from the template
+- code institute front-end built from the template
 - heroku used to deploy

 ## Credits